Quantum Adaptive Self-Attention for Quantum Transformer Models: Related work

 While classical deep learning has achieved remarkable success in time-series analysis, it often requires extensive computational resources and large-scale data to generalize effectively.
 With the advent of quantum computing, Quantum Deep Learning (QDL) \cite{biamonte2017quantum} has emerged as a promising paradigm for modeling complex temporal patterns, offering theoretical advantages in expressivity and optimization through quantum entanglement and superposition.

 In the context of time-series data, several quantum-inspired architectures have been proposed.
 Variational Quantum Circuits (VQCs) \cite{gohel2024quantum} and Quantum Recurrent Neural Networks (QRNNs) \cite{takaki2021learning} have been introduced to capture temporal dependencies using parameterized quantum gates and recurrent structures.
 A particularly notable development is the Quantum Long Short-Term Memory (QLSTM) network \cite{chen2022quantum}, which integrates quantum circuits into the gating mechanisms of classical LSTMs.
-By replacing linear transformations with quantum operations, QLSTM models can potentially enhance memory capacity and temporal sensitivity, even in low-data regimes.
+Recent comprehensive benchmarking studies \cite{fellner2025quantum_benchmark, chen2025benchmarking_sequential} have compared VQC-based regression against classical GRU and LSTM models, finding that while classical models often lead in raw accuracy, VQCs exhibit higher robustness to noise and better generalization on small-scale datasets.
+Quantum-enhanced channel mixing has also been explored in state-space models for temporal forecasting~\cite{chen2025quantum_rwkv}, while quantum temporal convolutional networks have been applied to cross-sectional equity return prediction~\cite{chen2025quantum_tcn}.

-Applications of these models span multiple domains.
-In EEG signal analysis, hybrid QNN and quantum convolutional models have demonstrated improved efficiency in capturing spatiotemporal brainwave dynamics for tasks like motor imagery classification \cite{chen2024qeegnet, chen2025exploring} and cognitive state detection \cite{chen2024quantum}.
-In finance and supply chain forecasting, quantum-enhanced LSTM architectures have been investigated for demand prediction and volatility modeling, leveraging quantum parallelism for more efficient scenario sampling and non-linear dynamics modeling \cite{paquet2022quantumleap}.
+Recent work has further expanded quantum approaches for temporal data.
+Tang et al.~\cite{tang2026qnnformer} proposed QnnFormer, a multi-attention mechanism leveraging quantum circuits for long-term forecasting, achieving significant error reductions on benchmark datasets.
+Chakraborty and Heintz~\cite{chakraborty2025qcaapatch} integrated hybrid quantum-classical attention into patch-based transformers for multivariate forecasting.
+Chittoor et al.~\cite{chittoor2024qultsf} developed QuLTSF for long-term forecasting with quantum neural networks, demonstrating advantages in convergence stability for non-stationary data.
+Laskar and Goel~\cite{laskar2025shallow} investigated the impact of different entanglement topologies in shallow circuits for time-series prediction on NISQ hardware.
+In finance, quantum-enhanced architectures have been investigated for demand prediction and volatility modeling \cite{paquet2022quantumleap}.